Spectrum (Hiromi album)

-Spectrum is the eleventh studio album by Japanese jazz pianist Hiromi Uehara.
-The album was released by Telarc in Japan on 18 September 2019, with an international release to follow on 9 October 2019.
-It is her first solo album in 10 years after Place to Be released in 2009 also by Telarc.
+Spectrum is the eleventh studio album by pianist Hiromi Uehara.
+The album was released by Telarc in Japan on 18 September 2019, with an international release on 9 October 2019.
+It was her first solo album in 10 years, after Place to Be.

 Background

 Uehara explains that "The concept of this album is 'color' and the idea of the title track 'Spectrum' is the following: various colors connect and expand, just like the musical notes."
 She also mentioned that it was her first piano teacher who taught her to understand the instrument via colors.
 The title track "Spectrum" was released on YouTube in July 2019.
 Uehara announced a tour of Europe, USA and Japan to promote the album during October to December 2019.
 Says Uehara "Making a solo piano album, the biggest difference is that it’s only piano and it’s only me.
 So, I have to be a drummer, I have to be a bass player, I have to be like a multi-instrumentalist, only using the piano.”